 A major advantage of staying onsite is the freedom to experience everything outside of the game.
 TNF puts on a fantastic, family friendly experience that offered some very pleasant, unexpected moments, including Littlest B getting to meet members of the Patriots Cheer Squad.
 As a competitive cheerleader herself, this was something she had dreamed of, and this spontaneous wish list moment happened without crowds or lineups.
 A huge thank you to these beautiful ladies for making a little girl feel so special!

 Other exciting highlights of TNF were getting to pose with official team mascot, Pat Patriot, live music and signing a message of support to the Pats.
 We spontaneously became part of a lineup of excited fans as a FOX cameraman took his wide angle shots, running through the centre of cheering faces ready for kickoff.
-This led into the FOX Network broadcast segment, with an appearance by Mr. Robert Kraft, himself.
+This led into the FOX Network broadcast segment, with an appearance by Mr. Robert Kraft, owner of the New England Patriots.
 All of these activities were free to attend and the crowds were minimal.

 We stepped into the stadium early, excited to soak up as much of the game experience as possible, standing in awe at the fact that this was really happening.
 As with any live event, it has a palpable energy that radiates from the field, an anticipation of greatness and possibility.
 We took our time exploring, reveling in the opportunity to head down into the lower bowl to watch some of the warm-up before heading up to our seats.

 - There is a strict enforcement of what you are able to bring into the game, including a policy on bags, packages and containers allowed.
 We purchased a re-usable, clear vinyl bag that met regulations from the pro-shop.
 For more information, see HERE.

 - No GoPro or video cameras.
 No selfie sticks.
 No seat cushions, strollers or baby seats.